Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Lakers

-The Denver Nuggets, Aaron Gordon included, face the Los Angeles Lakers at 8:30 PM ET on Saturday in the 2023 NBA Playoffs.
+Aaron Gordon and the rest of the Denver Nuggets face the Los Angeles Lakers in the NBA Playoffs on Monday, at 8:30 PM ET.

-Now let's break down Gordon's available prop bets, with a particular eye on stats and trends to help you make good picks.
+With prop bets in place for Gordon, let's break down some stats and trends to assist you in making good picks.

 Aaron Gordon Prop Bets vs. the Lakers